 In the Eastern Balkans it is still unclear how the IUP was introduced.
-A Levallois-Mousterian assemblage, probably preceding the early IUP phase, is known from Samuilitsa II Cave (Dzambazov 1981; Sirakov 1983), close to TD Cave.
+A Levallois-Mousterian assemblage, probably preceding the early IUP phase, is known from Samuilitsa II Cave (Džambazov 1981; Sirakov 1983), close to TD Cave.
 The Samuilitsa II Cave sequence only contains the MP-UP transitional period, with assemblages of Levallois-Mousterian technology in the lower part, and IUP prismatic cores and blades coexisting with Levallois technology in the upper part (Tsanova 2012).
 An old radiocarbon date from the middle part of the sequence spans from 48,420 to 43,280 calBP (GrN-5181 in Sirakov 1983).
 Another possible assemblage that could precede the early IUP phase from BK Cave is TD-II layer VI.
 However, the TD-II transitional MP-UP assemblage lacks a secure spatial association of Levallois and IUP components.
 Despite this, there appears to be technological continuity between Levallois and UP prismatic blade products and reduction sequences (Tsanova 2008).

 If the regional Eastern Balkans assemblages follow synchronous development similar to the Levant, a chrono-stratigraphic assemblage with Levallois and IUP blade technologies older than 45 ka calBP is expected.
-Such an assemblage may possibly correspond chronologically to Layer J from BK Cave.
+Such an assemblage may possibly correspond chronologically to layer J from BK Cave.
 A potential assemblage with these characteristics comes from the sequence of Samuilitsa II Cave, but the precise contextual and stratigraphic information is insufficient for further interpretations (Sirakov 1983).

 Another technologically distinct assemblage with bifacial leafpoints, which are usually assigned to Neanderthals, is known from Musselievo.
 The open-air site of Musselievo, located in the loess of the Danube valley, has an estimated occupation between c.
-60 and 45 ka, which belongs to the first half of MIS 3 (Sirakova 1990; 2020).
+60 and 45 ka, which belongs to the first half of MIS 3 (Sirakova 1990, 2020).
 An isolated group of bifacial tools that are consistent with the techno-typology of the Musselievo assemblage has been identified in the middle part of the sequence at Samuilitsa II Cave (Sirakov 1983).

 Based on the CI tephra stratigraphic position, the late IUP phase from TD-I layer 4 began after 39 ka (i.e. above the CI/Y-5 tephra level), while the EUP from layer 5c in Kozarnika Cave was formed before that event.
 The radiocarbon chronologies from the EUP and late IUP overlap (Figure 6.13), but the stratigraphic evidence of the IUP from TD-I layer 4 (after CI/Y-5 tephra) and the EUP Kozarnika layer 5c (before CI/Y-5 tephra) imply that the latter (EUP) preceded the former (late IUP).
 If the stratigraphic location of the CI cryptotephra within the EUP layers at Kozarnika is correct, the EUP would precede the late IUP phase from TD-I, making both assemblages contemporaneous in the Eastern Balkans.